· Indexing in PubMed Central

 The text should be double-spaced throughout and with a minimum of 3 cm for left and right hand margins and 5 cm at head and foot.
 Text should be standard 10 or 12 point.
 All lines should be numbered on manuscripts using continuous line numbering.
 Figures, tables and Supplementary material should all be cited in the text in numerical order.

 The title should be concise with no abbreviations.
 Please provide the first name, middle initial(s) and surname of each author as well as their department, institution, city and country.
 Please also provide academic qualifications, email address and full mailing address of the corresponding author to whom proofs should be sent.
 Please note the email address and full mailing address of the corresponding author will be listed on the first page of an accepted article.
 List a minimum of four keywords (chosen from Index Medicus, Medical Subject Headings if possible).

 The second page of the manuscript must contain only the abstract, which should accurately and concisely reflect the content of the article.
-The abstract should be of no more than 250 words (150 for ‘What is your diagnosis?’) and must be clearly written and comprehensive to readers before they come to read the paper.
+The abstract should be of no more than 250 words and must be clearly written and comprehensible to readers before they come to read the paper.

 For Case Reports, the Abstract should be structured with the following two subheadings: ‘Case summary’ and ‘Relevance and novel information’.
 For Case Series, the abstract should be structured with the following two subheadings: ‘Case series summary’, and ‘Relevance and novel information.’
 For Short Communications, the Abstract should be structured with the following four subheadings: ‘Objectives’, ‘Methods’, ‘Results’, and ‘Conclusions and relevance’.